Femke Halsema: Mayor of Amsterdam

-On 27 June 2018, she was appointed Mayor of Amsterdam and began serving a six-year term on 12 July 2018.
+On 27 June 2018, Halsema was appointed Mayor of Amsterdam and began serving a six-year term on 12 July 2018.
 She is the first woman to hold the position fully as Guusje ter Horst and Kajsa Ollongren held the position previously in an ad interim manner (for 14 days in 2001 and 21 days in 2017 respectively).
 Also, Halsema was a first GreenLeft member to become Amsterdam's mayor.

 In the Netherlands, protests were also taking place on the Dam on 1 June 2020 for George Floyd.
 Halsema was criticised because of the crowd gathering and the 1.5 meter (5') safety issue from COVID-19, it was impossible to manage the 1.5 meter rule between the protesting citizens which was a must for safety reasons.
 Halsema was criticised on the Dutch news by a lot of people in the medical field for not taking action and lack of responsibility.
-In Den Haag and Rotterdam, there were also protests but where the 1,5 meter safety measurement had been followed and the second protest became too crowded and further protests where cancelled and stopped.
+In Den Haag and Rotterdam, there were also protests but where the 1.5 meter safety measurement had been followed and the second protest became too crowded and further protests where cancelled and stopped.

 On 1 July 2021, Halsema apologised for the city's involvement in the Atlantic slave trade.

+In November 2024, Halsema expressed regret over her prior labeling of the November 2024 Amsterdam riots as a "pogrom".
+Halsema said that the term pogrom is being used as propaganda by Dutch politicians to discriminate against Moroccans and Muslims.
+Israeli Foreign Minister Gideon Sa'ar criticised Halsema, saying that her comment was "utterly unacceptable".